lefterisnazos/power-trading_battery-project/README.md

 # Power Trading Battery based Project

 A project focused on optimizing battery allocation across different auction and continuous markets.
 This includes the continuous trading of the battery in the market using a solution based on convex optimization.
 Due to various live data, package, and database dependencies, the files are not currently runnable.
+Core related files are located in the 'battery_allocator' file

 ## Project Structure